vijaykumaryenne/medrec-sampleui-app/README.md

 # Medrec Sample UI web application
 A sample responsive web application built for MedRec Platform API's using Vue.js framework.
-The application uses Bootstrap theme.
+The application leverages material desgin.

 > A Vue.js project for Medrec App.
 The app has the functionality to log/track time, create or remove appointments and lists Drug Inventory calling the MedRec APIs.